nver718/FlowgramToDNAsequence/README.md

 FlowgramToDNAsequence
 =====================

-Java code to align flowgrams to DNA sequence
+This is java code for aligning flowgrams to DNA sequence.
+It is based on Marcel Martin and Sven Rahmanns paper published in GCB'2013.